ipp-ementa/ipp-ementa/README.md

 All menus data can be consumed via a REST API, available to everyone with no rate limit

+## Goals and Motivations

+The main goal of this project is to create a free, *non-bloated* and reliable solution for accessing the daily menus of the IPP schools canteens.
+In order to do such the architecture of the solution must keep in mind a variety of constraints and concerns in order to reach this goal.

+In terms of technologies, the biggest motivation is to conceive a solution that follows the Google Stack (Flutter, Dart, Python, Firebase, etc...).
+If this not possible or a technology was proven to be more suitable for the solution use cases, the technology being used should be free of use.

 ## Components responsibilities

 Currently ipp-ementa is structured in four components, being these: